seoupark1/Stochastic-Control/README.md

   </a>
 </p>

 > **Summary:** Under the same control environment, LQR generated large commanded control at the beginning to reduce the attitude error quickly, which caused actuator saturation.
-In contrast, Real-Time NMPC satisfied the torque constraints and used less control effort, but the attitude error converged more slowly.
+In contrast, Real-Time Iteration NMPC (RTI-NMPC) satisfied the torque constraints and used less control effort, but the attitude error converged more slowly.

 ## Overview

 This project analyzes the nadir-pointing attitude tracking performance of a spacecraft under sensor noise, gravity-gradient disturbance, and actuator torque constraints.
 The spacecraft attitude and angular velocity are estimated using an Extended Kalman Filter (EKF) based on measurements from a Star Tracker and a Gyroscope operating at different sampling rates.

 Using the estimated state, the performance of LQR and RTI-NMPC is compared.
 LQR first computes the commanded control without considering the torque constraint, which is then clipped according to the torque limit.
 In contrast, RTI-NMPC includes the torque constraints directly in its optimization and solves a Quadratic Program (QP) to obtain the control input.

 ## Basic Settings

 |  | Models / Methods |
 |---|---|
 | Orbit | Mars Nadir-pointing Circular Orbit |